-Under a lockdown, all non-essential businesses are closed from retail shops and jewelry to music ones and, as we mentioned above, restaurants and bars.
+Under a lockdown, all non-essential businesses are closed from retail shops and jewellery to music ones and, as we mentioned above, restaurants and bars.

 This measure was taken to encourage American citizens to stay home and to prevent COVID-19 from spreading.

-Apart from the lockdown, many citizens traveling were told and invited to come back to America to avoid being stuck in a foreign country should all the flights get canceled.
-In fact, the whole country has been closed to all citizens apart from American passport holders.
+Apart from the lockdown, many citizens travelling were told and invited to come back to America to avoid being stuck in a foreign country should all the flights get cancelled.
+The whole country has been closed to all citizens apart from American passport holders.